 Instead of reviewing feature lists, I focused on how each tool performs under real support conditions.
 That meant assessing:

-- How well it connects email, chat, voice, social, and messaging into a single customer thread
+- How well it brings email, chat, voice, social, and messaging conversations into a single customer view

 - Whether agents can see the full conversation history without switching tools